-You’ll need to find a balance between making your videos like professional and not breaking your bank doing so.
+You’ll need to find a balance between making your videos look professional and not breaking your bank doing so.
 You want as high of production value as possible.
-Also, high production value doesn’t necessarily equal high production cost.
+Also, high production value doesn’t necessarily equal high production costs.
 Your project can look like it costs a lot of money, but really be economical.
 Essentially, make your videos look and sound good, but don’t go broke.

 Experience comes with time.
 It’s as simple as that.
-You just have to work on your projects and gain as much experience from them as you can.
-Also know that when you put more work out there, the more opportunities you will get.
+You have to work on your projects and gain as much experience from them as you can.
+Also, know that when you put more work out there, you will get more opportunities.

 It isn’t all about your work.
 Your clients’ deciding factor may be their impression of you.
 You have to ask the question: would you hire you?
 If the answer is no, find what you can do to correct that.
 Get your domain and website up and put your reel onto it.
 Create a menu that’s easy for potential clients to navigate.
 And keep asking yourself, “If I’m looking at this person, what do I want to know and see?”

 Take some time and practice presenting yourself.
-A lot of filmmakers are not naturally good at presenting themselves, so don’t feel discouraged.
+Many filmmakers are not naturally good at presenting themselves, so don’t feel discouraged.
 You want to sell yourself.
 You are a product and a brand.
 You have to sell yourself.